 - Production manufacturing and distribution of packaged cannabis products to its own dispensaries and third-party retail customers, and importation and sale of equipment and supplies. - Retail direct sales to end consumers in its retail stores.
-Retail sales are through owned or controlled licensed dispensaries in Illinois, Massachusetts, Michigan, Pennsylvania, Maryland, and Arkansas.
-HPI grows and manufactures much of the products that are sold in the HPI dispensary.
+Retail sales are through owned or controlled licensed dispensaries in Illinois, Massachusetts, Michigan, Maryland, and Arkansas.
+The Georgetown, MA facility grows and manufactures much of the products that are sold in the Georgetown and Worcester, MA dispensaries.
 Revenue from the sale of HPI internally produced products is considered dispensary revenue. - Pure Ratios production and sale of CBD products to third-party customers. - Real Estate leasing of real estate to cannabis producers who are related parties.

-Adult use sales from the Illinois dispensary have contributed to sales in 2020 but the Company is still waiting for necessary regulatory approval to begin recreational sales at its two Massachusetts dispensaries.
-The implementation of Cannex production techniques at HPI in Georgetown, MA, at Mission MA in Worcester MA, and in Illinois increased production of cannabis products to meet the new adult use demand expected in Massachusetts and Illinois.
+Adult use sales from the Illinois dispensary have contributed to sales since the beginning of 2020.
+The implementation of Cannex production techniques in Georgetown, MA, in Worcester, MA, and in Illinois increased production of cannabis products to meet the new adult use demand in Illinois and expected demand in Massachusetts.
 Production and sales of CBD products from Pure Ratios are expected to increase due to additional marketing spending through a marketing partner.